Energy efficient – somewhat. But how about quality?

 A new twist: solar powered air conditioning

 Lennox is apparently trying to score more environmental points by marketing ‘solar power ready’ air conditioners and heat pumps.
-The idea is that your Lennox dealer will install both the air conditioner system and one or more solar electric panels to help generate electricity that will offset the electricity use of the air conditioner.
+The idea is that your Lennox dealer will install both the air conditioner system and a modest number of solar electric panels to help generate electricity that will offset the electricity use of the air conditioner.
 They even provide a solar powered air conditioning calculator that lets you figure out how much of your annual air conditioning energy costs you can eliminate by installing one or more solar panels.

 I’m not sure an HVAC contractor is the right company to be doing solar electric installations, unless that’s a major separate part of their business.
 (It’s a very different set of technical skills than those of the HVAC technician, after all.)